Torsion birational motives of surfaces and unramified cohomology: Vishik's method

-This proves the desired injectivity.
+(This reproves the desired injectivity.)
 The square in \eqref{eq:diag-coniv1} is commutative by Lemma \ref{lem:comm-bock} (1).
 The lower horizontal arrow in the diagram is an isomorphism by \eqref{eq:motcoh3}.
 By \eqref{eq:coniveau0} we find that $H^{a-1, a-1}_{\sM}(M_K)$ and $H^{a, a}_{\sM}(M_K)$ are respectively decomposed as

 By Lemma \ref{lem:comm-bock} (2) and \eqref{eq:diag-coniv1}, we get

 Similarly we obtain $\rho(H^{a-3}_{\Gal}(K) \otimes B_S)=0$ since $B_S=Q\wt{B}_S$.
 To conclude \eqref{eq:coniveau1}, it suffices now to note that $H^a_{\ur, m}(M_K)=H^a_{\ur}(M_K)$ by \eqref{eq:def-unramcoh3} and use Corollary \ref{cor:coh-S-M} (1). \end{proof}